aidabyte/Employee-Tracker-HW/README.md

 # Employee-Tracker-HW

  > A command line based employee tracker system for management to track departments ,roles, and employees.
+This would be helpful for companies to track what department,role, and what employee they have in their system.
+This database easily filters out the type of employee you are looking for through MYSQL.
+Used multiple quiries to display the information for each specific option.
+This employee tracker included adding, updating, and  deleting the existing information in the database.

  ## Table of contents
  * [Link](#link)